Ed Smith (cricketer)

 Edward Thomas Smith (born 19 July 1977) is an English author and journalist, former professional cricketer, and cricket commentator.
-He played first-class cricket for Kent, Middlesex and England.
+He played first-class cricket for Kent, Middlesex and England, he currently works in association football in the Sporting Intelligence department at Derby County.

 Prematurely retiring from professional cricket due to injury in 2008, at the age of only 31, he became an author and journalist and in 2013 he joined the BBC's Test Match Special as a commentator for The Ashes series against Australia.
 Smith was England's national selector from 2018 until 2021, when the role was abolished.
+Smith in 2024, was appointed in a role as part of the Sporting Intelligence department at Derby County Football Club.
+In October 2025 Smith became President of the MCC.

 Early life

 Smith was born in Pembury, Kent.
 He attended Yardley Court and Tonbridge School where he was in the dayboy house Welldon House and his father, novelist Jonathan Smith, taught English for most of his career.
 He went on to Peterhouse, Cambridge to read history and earned a full blue playing for the university cricket team.
 He scored a century on his first-class debut for Cambridge University Cricket Club in 1996 and graduated with a double first despite devoting much of his time to cricket.